jeniok12/golang-tdd-example/README.md

 FAIL
 ```

-We fix the test and assertion for the recipients' collection
+We fix the test for the recipients' collection

 ```golang
 // main_test.go